flectra-hq/documentation-user/inventory/management/delivery/three_steps.rst

 Overview
 ========

-When an order goes to the shipping department for final delivery, Odoo is set up by default on a **one-step** operation: once all goods are available, they can be shipped in bulk in a single delivery order.
+When an order goes to the shipping department for final delivery, Flectra is set up by default on a **one-step** operation: once all goods are available, they can be shipped in bulk in a single delivery order.
 However, that process may not reflect the reality and your company may